bannabushamah/Mubadala-Portfolio-Strategy-Research-Project/05_dashboard/PowerBI_Build_Guide.md

 ### Mubadala Portfolio Strategy report

-I built the data model and wrote the DAX; I shipped a browser dashboard since I work on a Mac, and here is my exact build guide so it can be done in Power BI.
+I built the data model and wrote the DAX; I shipped a browser dashboard since I work on a Mac.

 - *I modelled it as a star schema so one sector slicer filters holdings, deals and market data through a single dimension, rather than duplicating text across a flat table.*